prathamesh19p/save_world/README.md

-The project is structured into following three notebooks:
+The project is structured into following notebooks:

 ```
 SAVE WORLD: Using Natural Language Processing to identify suicidal posts